abikoy/academic-assignment-helper/README.md

 - **API Endpoint**: A URL that performs a specific function
 - **Webhook**: A way for services to notify each other

-## 📄 License

-This project is for educational purposes.

----

-**Made with ❤️ for students and educators**

-For questions or issues, check the logs with `docker-compose logs`